robertkern/vue-material/README.md

 # Demos (ignore above for now)

 Currently only using `demos/demo`.
-Getting the demo to work with the `vue-material-components` package as a symlink wasn't fun.
+Getting the demo to work with the `@robertkern/vue-material` package as a symlink wasn't fun.
 In the end I was able to get it working by renaming/deleting the `node_modules` folder for the "package", so `./node_modules` renamed to something else or deleted.

 I haven't checked with the `lerna bootstrap` command using the current config, but I know it works using `npm link`.
-In the `./` folder run `npm link`, then from `/demos/demo` run `npm link vue-material-components`
+In the `./` folder run `npm link`, then from `/demos/demo` run `npm link @robertkern/vue-material`

 # Docker
-Build: `docker build -t robertkern/vue-material-components .`
+Build: `docker build -t @robertkern/vue-material .`
-Run: `docker run -d --rm -p 8082:8080 robertkern/vue-material-components`
+Run: `docker run -d --rm -p 8082:8080 @robertkern/vue-material`
-Run and enter to bash: `docker run -it --rm --entrypoint bash -p 8080:8082 robertkern/vue-material-components`
+Run and enter to bash: `docker run -it --rm --entrypoint bash -p 8080:8082 @robertkern/vue-material`

 # Dev
 `./dev.sh`